xiaoling/aida/README.md

 		* xom, licensed under LGPL v2.1
 		* joda-time, licensed under Apache 2.0
 * Trove, licensed under the LGPL, parts under a license by CERN

+All libraries are included as dependencies by maven.

 ### Licenses of included Software